13 hard-earned lessons from running group programs (that’ll save you time, money, and burnout)

 Large ocean wave symbolising the natural ups and downs of client numbers in group coaching programs

-There will be months where you sign fewer people.
+There will be months where you sign fewer clients.

 There will be launches that don’t go as planned.